transportmodelling/Utils/README.md

 ## ThrdLib.pas
 Provides a structured thread-management and parallel-iteration library built on top of `TThread`.

-- **`TGuardedThread`**  --  abstract base for managed threads.
-Subclasses implement `ExecuteThread`; unhandled exceptions are captured and forwarded to the owning guard rather than crashing the process.
+- **`TGuardedThread`**  --  abstract base for managed threads; unhandled exceptions are captured and forwarded to the owning guard rather than crashing the process.
-- **`TThreadsGuard<T>`**  --  starts one or more `TGuardedThread` descendants, tracks their completion via an internal `TEvent`, and exposes `WaitFor` (with optional timeout), `Error` (retrieve the first error message, optionally resetting it), and `StartThreads` (accepts a new batch while a previous batch is still running).
+- **`TThreadsGuard<T>`**  --  starts batches of `TGuardedThread` descendants, waits for their completion, and collects the first error raised by any thread.
 A global instance `ThreadsGuard` is created at unit initialization.
-- **`TBlockingThreadsGuard<T>`**  --  extends `TThreadsGuard<T>` so that `StartThreads` refuses a new batch until all threads from the previous batch have finished.
-Adds `Terminate` to signal all running threads to stop.
+- **`TBlockingThreadsGuard<T>`**  --  a `TThreadsGuard<T>` that refuses a new batch until the previous batch has finished, and can terminate all running threads.
-- **`TThreadedIterator`**  --  base class for thread-pool-based iteration.
-Maintains a pool of reusable worker threads; subclasses set the `Iteration` field to a `TIteration` instance and call the protected `Execute` overload.
+- **`TThreadedIterator`**  --  base class implementing the reusable worker-thread pool that the classes below are built on.
 - **`TParallelFor`**  --  parallel for loop with a configurable thread-pool size.
 Each iteration receives both the iteration index and the zero-based thread-pool index, allowing per-thread accumulation buffers that avoid `TInterlocked`.
-Provides four `Execute` overloads accepting either a `TLoopIteration` delegate or a `TIteration` subclass, with optional explicit thread count and stride.
+- **`TParallel`**  --  executes a list of tasks in parallel on the thread pool, each task receiving the thread-pool index.
+(Unrelated to the PPL's `System.Threading.TParallel`.)

 ```
   // Sum primes in parallel, one accumulator slot per thread